igorcasmarques/igorcasmarques.github.io/docs/resume/skills-and-tools.md

 - Use plain language and task orientation to create documents from a user-centric perspective
 - Profile audiences, collaborate with subject-matter experts, and conduct research to ensure accuracy and practicality
 - Edit documents authored by myself and others in three levels (comprehensive, copyediting, and proofreading) to produce error-free content
-- **Tools**: MS Office Suite, XML, Markdown, Docusaurus, Adobe InDesign, Adobe Photoshop, Snipping Tool, OBS Studio, WordPress
+- **Tools**: MS Office Suite, MadCap Flare, XML, Markdown, Docusaurus, Adobe InDesign, Adobe Photoshop, Snipping Tool, OBS Studio, WordPress
 - **Languages**: Fluent in English, Spanish, and Portuguese; Advanced French (CCBB)

 ## Collaboration and Project Planning {#collaboration}